PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - Axis constants use copy-on-write based on exact consumer slots.
 Private INT32/INT64 buffers change from axis 1 to 3 in place; shared buffers retain their original value while the Split receives a deterministic typed clone.
+- The exact Conv/Concat root is independent from the all-output root even though both share one op-family owner.
+It owns exactly four adapters and one Conv branch; the still-raw direct Split/Conv/Concat bridge retains a local legacy adapter and remains a later independent checkpoint.
+- Split-output position and Concat-input position are semantic order.
+The plan evaluates both positions but never reorders them.
+Conv may change channel width, and both original NCHW and target NHWC Concat shapes must prove the same final adapter contract.
+- Changing the Conv and post-RELU inputs is safe only when the removed adapter endpoints have equal dtype and quantization.
+Conv filter/bias inputs are not rewritten, but each must have resolved provenance before the Conv.
+- The pre-Transpose, branch-to-Conv adapter, Conv-to-RELU adapter, and final Concat adapter are an all-or-nothing removal group.
+Any fan-out or public boundary inside that group rejects the plan transactionally.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.